1. HOME

 What will be present is the language we recognize as poetic.
 It will be precise, concise and condensed.
 The pictures it conveys will be concentrated.

-As we read and experience the poem it will resonate on many levels, each new finding arising from yet another discovery of another level, or layer of meaning.
+As we read and experience the poem it will resonate on several levels, each new finding arising from yet another discovery of another layer of meaning.

-At our first reading the poem is about "X".
-On the second and subsequent readings we find that the poem is about "X", as well as "Y", and "Z".
+At our first reading the poem seems to be about "X".
+On our second and subsequent readings we find that the poem is about "X", as well as "Y", and "Z".

 The story of the poem or its central idea has been compressed.
 It's only when we pause to unpack it that we find the rest.